kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 #### BucketAccessClass

-An immutable, cluster-scoped, brownfield-only, custom resource providing a way for admins to specify policies used to access buckets.
+An immutable, cluster-scoped, custom resource providing a way for admins to specify policies used to access buckets.
 A `BucketAccessClass` (BAC) is referenced by a user [BucketAccessRequest](#bucketaccessrequest) and is used to populate the [BucketAccess](#bucketaccess) instance.
 A BAC references a config map which is expected to define the access policy for a given provider.
 It is typical for these config maps to reside in each provisioner's namespace, though this is not required.
 Unlike a [BucketClass](#bucketclass), there is no default BAC.

 ```yaml
 apiVersion: objectstorage.k8s.io/v1alpha1